agda/agda-stdlib/paper/paper.md

 The first area is the interface with the underlying operating system (e.g., reading from the command line, file access, timers).
 Since the correctness of the underlying OS cannot be reasoned about in Agda itself, these operations are included in the test suite.
 The second area is performance.
-The performance of a program cannot be analyzed within Agda, making it necessary to include performance tests.
+The performance of a program cannot be analysed within Agda, making it necessary to include performance tests.
 Although the library currently includes a few performance tests, this is not a major priority for the community, and remains an area in need of further work.

 # Notable achievements in version 2.0